-A meta-analysis of these two trials showed that the use of AC led to an absolute risk reduction in death or dependency of 13% (confidence interval -30 to +3%) with a relative risk reduction of 54% [14].
-Although this difference did not reach statistical significance both trials showed a consistent and clinically meaningful trend in favour of AC and demonstrated the safety of anticoagulant therapy.
+A meta-analysis of these two trials showed that the use of AC led to an absolute risk reduction in death or dependency of 13% (confidence interval -30 to +3%) with a relative risk reduction of 54% [15].
+Although this difference did not reach statistical significance, both trials showed a consistent and clinically meaningful trend in favour of AC and demonstrated the safety of anticoagulant therapy.
 Thus, data from controlled trials favour the use of AC in patients with CVST because it may reduce the risk of a fatal outcome and severe disability and does not promote ICH at least in the small number of patients in the trials.
 In patients with IIH (and proven CVST) and threatened vision with the need for repeated lumbar punctures to remove cerebrospinal fluid (CSF) to obtain a normal closing pressure, AC should be withheld until 24 h after the last lumbar puncture.

-It is unclear, whether treatment with full-dose intravenous heparin or subcutaneously applied LMWH is equally effective for CVST.
-A meta-analysis which compared the efficacy of fixed dose subcutaneous LMWH versus adjusted dose unfractionated heparin for extracerebral venous thromboembolism found a superiority for LMWH and significantly less major bleeding complications [15].
+It is unclear whether treatment with full-dose intravenous heparin or subcutaneously applied LMWH is equally effective for CVST.
+A meta-analysis which compared the efficacy of fixed-dose subcutaneous LMWH versus adjusted-dose unfractionated heparin for extracerebral venous thromboembolism found a superiority for LMWH and significantly less major bleeding complications [16].
 Further advantages include the route of administration which increases the mobility of patients and the lack of laboratory monitoring and subsequent dose adjustments.
 A possible advantage of dose-adjusted intravenous heparin therapy particularly in critical ill patients may be the fact that the activated partial thromboplastin time normalizes within 1-2 h after discontinuation of the infusion if complications occur or surgical intervention is necessary.

-Current evidence shows that patients with CVST without contraindications for AC should be treated either with body weight-adjusted subcutaneous LMWH (180 anti-factor Xa U/kg/24 h administered by two subcutaneous injections daily) or dose-adjusted intravenous heparin with an at least doubled activated partial thromboplastin time.
+Current evidence shows that patients with CVST without contraindications for AC should be treated either with body weight-adjusted subcutaneous LMWH or with dose-adjusted intravenous heparin with an at least doubled activated partial thromboplastin time (level B recommendation).
 Concomitant ICH related to CVST is not a contraindication for heparin therapy.
-For the reasons mentioned above, LMWH should be preferred in uncomplicated CVST cases.
+For the reasons mentioned elsewhere, LMWH should be preferred in uncomplicated CVST cases.